 - Level of competition

 CAT is taken by almost 2 lakh aspirants yearly and is preferred by most students looking to apply to a B-school in India.
 There is a cumulative total of 2500 seats in the top 6 IIMs, which is the first preference of almost all candidates.
-Accordingly, the level of competition in CAT is extremely high.
-If you wish to make it into one of the IIMs, your score will have to be over the 99th percentile.
+Hence, the level of competition in CAT is extremely high when compared to that of the GMAT exam.
+If you wish to make it into one of the IIMs, you will have to target a score that is well over the 99th percentile, which is quite challenging.

-The case of the GMAT is different, as it is accepted at thousands of institutions globally, and as a result, the number of seats available are also several thousand.
-So, the chances of a candidate securing admission into a good college is much higher with the GMAT than the CAT, if based only on the ratio of number of seats to number of applicants.
+Alternatively, with regards to the GMAT exam, the competition lies in meeting or exceeding the admission requirements set by the university or business school’s program and the score does not have complete weightage on the decision of the admission’s committee.
+Since the GMAT is accepted by several institutions globally, the options available to you are also equally high which helps distribute the competition.
+Therefore, the chances of you securing admission into a good college are much higher with the GMAT than the CAT, if based only on the ratio of the number of seats to a number of applicants.

-The syllabus provided for GMAT preparation is well-structured and defined in detail.
+The syllabus provided for GMAT preparation is well-structured and defined.
 This makes it easy to prepare for the exam with all the relevant topics at hand.
-Contrarily,, it is believed that the CAT syllabus is not well defined, which makes the exam difficult to crack.
+Contrarily, it is believed that the CAT syllabus is not well defined, which makes the exam difficult to crack.
 The CAT examination is more theoretical, whereas the GMAT is more practical.

-Both the exams have Verbal and Quant sections.
-The Quant section is more difficult in the CAT as compared to the GMAT.
-It is believed that the content one is tested on is highly technical in the case of CAT, whereas it is more practical in the GMAT.
-The Quant tested in the CAT requires the candidate to have a strong understanding of mathematical concepts, and you cannot just rely on basic math skills.
-In GMAT, you can easily crack the quant section with only a basic understanding of mathematics.
+Although both exams have Verbal and Quant sections, the Quant section of the CAT exam is relatively more difficult than the GMAT.
+It is believed that you are tested highly on technical aspects of quant in the case of CAT; whereas, you are tested on your ability to reason in the GMAT exam.
+The Quant section of the CAT exam requires you to have a strong understanding of mathematical concepts, and you cannot simply rely on basic math skills.

 - Admission procedure post the test